-None of the members of the Compensation Committee during 2001 has ever served as an officer or employee of the Company.
+None of the members of the Compensation Committee during 2002 has ever served as an officer or employee of the Company.
 No interlocking relationships exist between the Company's Board of Directors or Compensation Committee and the board of directors or compensation committee of any other company, nor has any such interlocking relationship existed in the past.
-Robert S. Thomas, the Company's President and Chief Operating Officer, participated in the process of determining the compensation to be paid to certain executive officers during 2001.
-See "Compensation Committee Report."
-Dr. Nassau and Mr. O'Brien each have a consulting agreement with the Company.
-See "Certain Transactions -- Other Transactions."
+Robert S. Thomas, the Company's President and Chief Executive Officer, participated in the process of determining the compensation to be paid to certain executive officers during 2002.
+See "Compensation Committee Report".
 All members of the Board of Directors have purchased and hold securities of the Company.
 See "Security Ownership of Management and Certain Beneficial Owners."